seanbaxter/DirectXShaderCompiler/docs/LLVMBuild.rst

 Developers generally are not expected to need to be aware of the details of how the LLVMBuild system is integrated into their build.
-Ideally, LLVM developers who are not working on the build system would only ever need to modify the contents of the ``LLVMBuild.txt`` description files (although we have not reached this goal yet).
+Ideally, LLVM37 developers who are not working on the build system would only ever need to modify the contents of the ``LLVMBuild.txt`` description files (although we have not reached this goal yet).

 Component Overview
 ==================

-As mentioned earlier, LLVM projects are organized into logical *components*.
+As mentioned earlier, LLVM37 projects are organized into logical *components*.
 Every component is typically grouped into its own subdirectory.
 Generally, a component is organized around a coherent group of sources which have some kind of clear API separation from other parts of the code.

-LLVM primarily uses the following types of components:
+LLVM37 primarily uses the following types of components:

-- *Libraries* - Library components define a distinct API which can be independently linked into LLVM client applications.
+- *Libraries* - Library components define a distinct API which can be independently linked into LLVM37 client applications.
 Libraries typically have private and public header files, and may specify a link of required libraries that they build on top of.
 - *Build Tools* - Build tools are applications which are designed to be run as part of the build process (typically to generate other source files).
-  Currently, LLVM uses one main build tool called :doc:`TableGen/index` to generate a variety of source files.
+  Currently, LLVM37 uses one main build tool called :doc:`TableGen/index` to generate a variety of source files.
-- *Tools* - Command line applications which are built using the LLVM component libraries.
-Most LLVM tools are small and are primarily frontends to the library interfaces.
+- *Tools* - Command line applications which are built using the LLVM37 component libraries.
+Most LLVM37 tools are small and are primarily frontends to the library interfaces.

 Components are described using ``LLVMBuild.txt`` files in the directories